-The Company has outsourced portfolio management for the fund to DWS International GmbH, Mainzer Landstr.
-11-17, 60329 Frankfurt/ Main, Germany.
+The Company has outsourced part of the portfolio management for the fund to 1) DWS International GmbH, Mainzer Landstr.
+11-17, 60329 Frankfurt/ Main, Germany 2) DWS Investment Management Americas Inc., 345 Park Avenue, New York, NY 10154, USA and 3) DWS CH AG, Prime Tower, Hardstrasse 201, 8005 Zurich, Switzerland.

-The portfolio manager makes all of the investment decisions for the fund, observing the statutory and contractual investment restrictions applicable to the fund

-The Company has extensive authority to issue instructions in relation to the management of the fund

-The portfolio manager is liable to the Company for the fulfillment of its obligations.
+The Company, DWS International GmbH, DWS Investment Management Americas Inc. and DWS CH AG make all fund management decisions, observing the statutory and contractual investment restrictions applicable to the fund.
+The Company has extensive authority to issue instructions in relation to the fund management.
+DWS International GmbH, DWS Investment Management Americas Inc. and DWS CH AG are each liable to the Company for the fulfillment of their obligations.

-For its services, the portfolio manager receives a fee customary in the market, which is included in the all-in fee.
+For their work, DWS International GmbH, DWS Investment Management Americas Inc. and DWS CH AG receive a fee customary in the market, which is included in the all-in fee.